nedrysoft/makeuniversal/README.md

 ## License

-makeuniversal is licensed under the GPLv3 License, if you would like to use the library and this is not compatible then you should contact us to discuss options.
+makeuniversal is licensed under the GPLv3 License.